-Taxi Driver Impresses Many with Refreshments and Free Wi-Fi for Passengers
+Taxi driver impresses many with refreshments and free Wi-Fi for passengers

 - In the driver's car, you will find nuts, bottled water, and Wi-Fi, all for passengers' use, according to a rider who recently shared his experience

-- Nigerians on social media who were impressed got the driver's bank account details and started donating money to him
+- Netizens on social media who were impressed got the driver's bank account details and started donating money to him

 An e-hailing driver has received monetary help from Nigerians after a passenger shared his positive ride experience on social media.